 Argentina vs Algeria is scheduled for 01:00 UTC, with local kickoff at 20:00 in Kansas City on 16 June 2026.

-Where is the Argentina vs Algeria 2026 World Cup match held?
+Where is the Argentina vs Algeria 2026 World Cup match held and where can fans find tickets?

 What is the head-to-head record between Argentina and Algeria?